 - A sharp decline in the number of newly certified teachers.
-The state issued only 7,677 Instructional I certifications for classroom teachers in 2023-24, down from a high of 21,045 in 2010-11;1 - Fluctuating rates of teacher attrition, or teachers leaving positions.
-Pennsylvania's teacher workforce had a 6.7% attrition rate in 2023-24 compared to 7.7% in 2022-23, 6.2% in 2021-22, and 5.4% in 2020-21;2 and - High numbers of teacher vacancies.
+The state issued only 7,677 Instructional I certifications for classroom teachers in 2023-24, down from a high of 21,045 in 2010-11;1 - Higher rates of teacher attrition or teachers leaving positions.
+7.7% of Pennsylvania teachers left their positions in 2023-24 compared to 6.2% in 2022-23 and 5.4% in 2020-21;2 and - High numbers of teacher vacancies.
 Schools reported more than 2,000 classroom teacher vacancies across the state in 2023-24 and 2024-25.3

-One consequence of this teacher shortage is an increased reliance on "emergency permits" or emergency certificates to fill open teaching positions.4 In Pennsylvania, when school districts, charter schools, and other Local Education Agencies (LEAs) are unable to fill positions of need with traditionally certified teachers, they can request emergency permits from the Pennsylvania Department of Education (PDE).
-Individuals without full certification can fill classroom teaching positions with an emergency permit if they meet specific criteria- earned a bachelor's degree and, if the placement is to fill an ongoing position, enrolled in a state-approved certification preparation program to work toward a standard certification.
-Emergency permits expire each year but can be reissued if an individual completed the required number of credits in their preparation program.5
+One consequence of this teacher shortage is an increased reliance on "emergency permits" or emergency certificates to fill open teaching positions.
+In Pennsylvania, when school districts, charter schools, and other Local Education Agencies (LEAs) are unable to fill positions of need with traditionally certified teachers, they can request emergency permits from the Pennsylvania Department of Education (PDE).
+Individuals without full certification can fill classroom teaching positions with an emergency permit if they meet specific criteria-earned a bachelor's degree and, if the placement is to fill an ongoing position, enrolled in a state-approved certification preparation program to work toward a standard certification.
+Emergency permits expire each year but can be reissued if the individual has completed the required number of credits in their preparation program.

-While emergency permits help LEAs fill open positions, diversify their teaching core, and offer aspiring educators a non-traditional route into the teaching profession, the growth in emergency permit use raises critical questions about educational equity.
-Research indicates that access to experienced and certified teachers can improve students' academic achievement and overall development.678 To transition emergency certified teachers into long-term, fully certified teachers, state and local leaders must address the many challenges these educators face.
+While emergency permits help LEAs fill open positions and offer aspiring educators a non-traditional route into the teaching profession, the growth in emergency permit use raises critical questions around educational equity.
+Research indicates that access to experienced and certified teachers can improve students' academic achievement and overall development.
+To transition emergency certified teachers into long-term, fully certified teachers, state and local leaders must address the many challenges these educators face.
 Many emergency certified teachers may struggle in the classroom due to their limited experience in classroom management and pedagogy.
-Some emergency-certified teachers experience financial burdens and significant stressors in completing coursework and passing the Praxis certification test required to transition into long- term, fully certified teachers.9
+Some emergency-certified teachers experience financial burdens and significant stressors in completing coursework and passing the Praxis certification test required to transition into long-term, fully certified teachers.